mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 # What is TagCompound

-TagCompound is the data format for custom data saved using tModLoader.
-We use TagCompound in ModWorld, ModItem, ModPlayer, GlobalItem, and ModTileEntity.
-If you are familiar with the concepts, thinking of TagCompound as a nestable dictionary or JSON comes pretty close.
+`TagCompound` is the data format for custom data saved using tModLoader.
+We use `TagCompound` in `ModWorld`, `ModItem`, `ModPlayer`, `GlobalItem`, and `ModTileEntity`.
+If you are familiar with the concepts, thinking of `TagCompound` as a nestable dictionary or JSON comes pretty close.
 Like a dictionary, we provide string keys and values of any supported type.

 Please use [NBTExplorer](https://github.com/jaquadro/NBTExplorer/releases/tag/v2.7.6.-win) to visualize TagCompounds by opening .twld or .tplr files with it.
+It can be very helpful to view the data in this manner to verify that data is being saved in a manner that makes sense.

 # Key Ideas
-Below are some things to keep in mind as you use TagCompound.
+Below are some things to keep in mind as you use `TagCompound`.

+## Compatible Data Types
+All primitive data types are supported as well as byte[], int[] and Lists of other supported data types.
+Usually we use the methods like `GetInt` or `GetBool`, but we can use `Get<Type>` for Types without specific methods defined.
+See the [TagCompound documentation](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_i_o_1_1_tag_compound.html) or rely on your IDEs [autocomplete](https://github.com/blushiemagic/tModLoader/wiki/Why-Use-an-IDE#autocomplete--intellisense) to find the method you want.
+In addition to the types suggested by the method names, `ushort`, `uint`, `ulong`, `Vector2`, `Vector3`, `Item`, `Color`, `Point16`, and `Rectangle` are also supported.
+Additional support can be implemented either by implementing `TagSerializable` or by nesting `TagCompound`s manually.

 ## Mod Version Updates
-Using TagCompound helps modders update mods smoothly.
+Using `TagCompound` helps modders update mods smoothly.
 For example, if v1.0 of a mod saves only `a`, but v2.0 saves both `a` and `b`, the modder doesn't need to make extra checks validating the value or presence of `b` for most situations.
 They'd only need to do extra effort if `b` has a non-default value.
-For example, `b = tag.GetInt("b");` will return the default value of int if the value does not exist in the TagCompound, and the default value of int is 0.
+For example, `b = tag.GetInt("b");` will return the default value of int if the value does not exist in the `TagCompound`, and the default value of int is 0.
 If 0 is the value the mod would expect for a missing entry, this works out well.
 If a non-default value is what the mod expects for a missing entry, the following approach can be used:

 ```cs
 public override void Initialize()